temporalio/documentation/docs-src/typescript/how-to-skip-time-skip-manually-in-typescript.md

   - typescript
 ---

-You can also call `testEnv.sleep()` from your test code to advance the Test Server's time.
+You can also call `testEnv.sleep()` from your test code to advance the test server's time.
 This is useful for testing intermediate state, or for testing indefinitely long-running Workflows.
 However, to use `testEnv.sleep()`, you need to avoid automatic time skipping by starting the Workflow with `.start()` instead of `.execute()` (and not calling `.result()`).